Olibr Blogs

 Features of Jenkins

-• Platform Agnostic: It is an independent Java-based program deployed with MAC, Windows, and Unix.
+• Platform Agnostic: It is an independent Java-based program that can run on various platforms and operating systems, including MAC, Windows, and Unix.

-• Extensible: It provides rich library plugins to integrate into your development tools.
+• Extensible: The rich library of Jenkins plugins enhances the functionality of Jenkins to manage your development tools.

 Pointer image icon